Excelsior-Technologies-Community/PHP_Laravel12_Implement_SweetAlert_React.JS/README.md

 Enable react() plugin in vite.config.js

-Clear Vite cache and restart dev server
+Clear Vite cache and restart the dev server